Compadre (ship): Rescue and inquiry

 The Janet-Ramsey arrived at Bluff with the castaways on 6 July 1891.
 The official inquiry was held at the Courthouse in Invercargill on 9 July before C.E.
 Rawson, R.M. and Captain N. McDonald, Bluff Harbour master.
 The sequence of events was confirmed by the testimony of both Captain Jones and Bales but there was a dispute over the cause of the fire.

 Both the captain and the mate stated that they thought it likely the fire was caused by the friction of the cargo moving against the ship.
 The captain stated that jute goods were considered a risky cargo as oil was used in their manufacture and made them liable for combustion.
 Friction on bales of goods had been discovered during the voyage and canvas had been worked in between the bales and the hold to restrict this and to prevent further damage to the bales.

-However, Seaman Woods was deposed he stated that he saw the captain and Seaman Black go down to the hold with a naked candle on the morning of March 16.
+However, Seaman Woods testified that he saw the captain and Seaman Black go down to the hold with a naked candle on the morning of March 16.
 Soon after the captain raised the alarm of fire and Woods saw that Black was holding a candlestick but with no candle.
 Woods asked where the candle was and asserted the captain said to say nothing but that he (the captain) had dropped it between the bales.

 The other depositions including Black's did not support Woods and inquiry found Woods to be an unreliable witness.
 The inquiry found that the loss of the ship was caused primarily by the necessity of altering course in order to reach a port once fire was discovered and that the Compadre was run ashore to save the lives of her crew.
 The court was of the opinion that the master and officers of the ship did all that was possible to save the vessel and they were not to blame for her loss.